 Designed for the general business student who wants to gain knowledge about organizing data to obtain required information.
 This course focuses on the collection, analysis, and management of the enterprise's information resources.
-The emphasis will be on managerial and organizational issues with sufficient technical concepts to
+The emphasis will be on managerial and organizational issues with sufficient technical concepts to fully understand the issues.
+The interrelationship between the technical, managerial, organizational and inter-organizational aspects will be explored.

-IPM 700 Directed Study Seminar (3 credit(s))
+IPM 700 Directed Study Seminar (3 credits)